Ain't Them Bodies Saints: Plot

 Ruth Guthrie walks across a field and is followed by Bob Muldoon, who tries to dissuade Ruth from leaving him to return to her mother's.
 Ruth is adamant and reveals that she is angry because Bob told Freddy that he was going to 'strike out on his own'.
 Bob says this isn't the case.
 Ruth reveals she is pregnant, and they reconcile.

 Later, Bob and Freddy commit a crime while Ruth waits in the getaway car.
-The police, including Patrick Wheeler, pursue them to farmhouse.
+The police, including Patrick Wheeler, pursue them to a farmhouse.
 In the ensuing gunfight, Freddy is killed and Ruth shoots Patrick.
 Bob takes the fall for shooting Patrick and the crime committed earlier so Ruth can avoid jail.
 Bob and Ruth surrender their weapons.
 They are apprehended and Bob jailed.
 Ruth tells Skerrit, Freddy's father, that she is going to wait for Bob.
 Bob writes several letters from jail, promising Ruth to be back with her and their child.
 Ruth gives birth to their daughter, Sylvie.

 Years pass.
 Ruth and Sylvie live a normal life in the small town of Meridian, Texas.
 Patrick, who does not know it was Ruth that actually shot him, notices Ruth and Sylvie around town, but Ruth avoids any contact with him.
 One day, Patrick makes a visit to Ruth's residence and tells her that Bob has escaped from prison.
 The local detective questions Ruth as to Bob's whereabouts, and Ruth tells him that Bob has not come to visit her.
 Meanwhile, Bob is traversing Missouri to escape the authorities.
 He makes it to Texas and obtains help from his friend Sweetie.
 Meanwhile, three bounty hunters, led by an individual called Bear, visit Skerrit's hardware store and make general inquiries about the town.